 Hydrangeas are beautiful and popular flowering shrubs that can add color to any garden.
-Planting, growing, and caring for hydrangeas is easy, but they do require some special care to ensure healthy growth and abundant blooms.
+Planting, growing, and caring for hydrangea plants is easy, but they do require some special care to ensure healthy growth and abundant blooms.

-Most types of hydrangeas prefer partial shade or morning sun with afternoon shade.
+Most types of hydrangea plants prefer partial shade or morning sun with afternoon shade.
 They need well-drained soil with plenty of organic matter added in for best results.
 It’s important to choose the right spot when planting hydrangeas since they don’t like being moved once established.

 When planting your hydrangea, dig a hole twice as wide as the root ball and just deep enough so that the crown of the plant is at ground level when planted.
 If you are adding fertilizer, mix it into the backfill before filling in around the roots and water thoroughly after planting.